August 26, 2019

 A HR Dilemma: Should employees work from home?

 Working from home has become commonplace.
 But is it really an encouraging workplace solution?
 How does it impact your overall human resources?
-We explore when it works, when it doesn’t and what you can do to make sure it delivers positive benefits to your organisation.
+We explore when it works, when it doesn’t and how to ensure it delivers positive benefits to your organisation.
 Should you really let that employee work from home?
 Is this key to performance management?
 More and more employers seem to be answering this question in the affirmative.
-After all, this is the age of flexible working so allowing them to stay away from the office when they’re not needed is just what you have to do, right?
+After all, it is the age of flexible working, so allowing them to stay away from the office when they’re not needed is just what you have to do, right?

 Besides, doesn’t letting your employees work from home produce a focused, happy and productive work culture?
 A HR win right?

 The truth is, there can be real advantages in allowing employees to work from home – both for employers, employees and your human resources department.
 When Microsoft organised its own study into the topic and surveyed 4,000 IT workers in the manufacturing, financial services, professional services and retail/hospitality industries, it was found that there were immediate benefits.
 The Microsoft study also revealed that 45% of workers overall and 71% of information workers in retail/hospitality thought their productivity was higher when working remotely.
 Due to fewer distractions and a generally quieter atmosphere, this in part allowed them to get their daily tasks done.

 Microsoft’s findings have been supported by other studies undertaken around the world.
 For instance in 2014, a Chinese-based NASDAQ listed company, randomly choose half of its 16,000 call centres workers to work from home while the other half stayed in the office.
 A nine month academic study into the impact of this experiment found that those who worked from home were 13% more productive – largely because they took more calls per minute and fewer breaks and sick days.
 How about that for HR strategies?

 HR strategy or mistake?
 Common hesitations about allowing employees to work from home